Koha-Community/kohadocs/source/tools.rst

       'from a suggestion' option is used to create an order from it.

    -  Note: If you don't want to send this notice, just delete it.

+-  PASSWORD_RESET

+   -  This notice is sent when a patron requests a new password from the OPAC in order to validate the email address.

+   -  The password reset feature is controlled by the :ref:`OpacResetPassword` system preference.

 -  PREDUE